 The focus of this course is on the architecture, components and operations of routers and switches in a larger and more complex network.
 Students will learn how to configure routers and switches for advanced functionality.
 Students will be able to configure and troubleshoot routing protocols and wireless networks using IPv4 and IPv6 on equipment from various vendors.
-The Linux operating system will be used.

 Division: Business and Public Services

 - Describe and explain the Linux community and finding your way on a Linux system.
 Work and enter commands at the Linux command line.
 Perform easy maintenance tasks, help users, add user to a larger system, backup and restore, shutdown and reboot Linux systems.
 Install and configure a workstation and connect it to a LAN or connect a standalone PC to the Internet.

 - Describe and explain the use of naming and licensing of IOS images in networking equipment.
 Configure, install and upgrade an IOS image to a piece of networking equipment.

 - Design, build, and configure hierarchical networks with appropriate hardware using a IOS.

 - Describe enhanced switching technologies such as VLAN Trunking Protocol (VTP), Rapid Spanning Tree Protocol (RSTP) and IEEE 802.1q frame tagging.
 Troubleshoot STP implementation, ether channel, and link aggregation.
 Describe and understand the use of VOIP on the network and configure and manage a VOIP network with the use communication management software.